Discovering Southern China

 Guests can also visit the Banyan Tree Gallery, which is filled with an enchanting collection of handicrafts, resort apparel and signature spa amenities, letting you take a little piece of this tranquil paradise home with you.

 A 30-minute drive from Lijiang will bring you to Yuhu Village, a small community set at the foot of Jade Dragon Snow Mountain.
-Before experiencing the mountain, you will visit the former home of famed botanist and explorer, Joseph Rock, who was known for chronicling the Naxi people.
 After exploring the streets here and admiring the traditional stone buildings, you will begin three hours of climbing Jade Dragon Snow Mountain, affording incredible views over the Wenhai Valley and Lijiang in the distance.

 Created by film director Zhang Yimou, who is famous as the director of the opening ceremony for the Beijing Olympics, Impression Lijiang features a cast of more 500 actors and a number of horses in a performance that recounts traditional Naxi myths and stories.
 Held on a vast outdoor stage set within the foothills of the Jade Dragon Snow Mountain, the location also offers wonderful views of surrounding glaciers and snow-capped peaks.